xnely/ButtonCraft/README.md

 ## Installation

 Download the [.jar](https://github.com/xnely/mods/releases/download/1.0.0/fabric-example-mod-1.0.0.jar) and place it into the /mods folder of your Fabric installation.
 Download and place the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api/files) in your mods folder.
-There are no known incompatabilities known as of yet.
+There are no known incompatabilities as of yet.
 ButtonCraft has been tested with Sodium, Lithium, and Phosphor.